eladaspis/236501-Introduction-to-Artificial-Intelligence/README.md

 ## Final Project

-The project deals with the classification of people (sick or not) according to given dataset
+The project deals with the classification of people (sick or not) according to given dataset.

-Topics: ID3, KNN, Random Forest
+Topics: Learning, ID3, KNN and Random Forest.

 [Link to the project](https://github.com/eladaspis/Introduction_to_Artificial_Intelligence/tree/main/Final%20Project)